SAFE VISITATION PROGRAM

 Building Safe & Caring Communities Through Support & Education

 Research shows the importance of children maintaining safe and positive contact with both parents.
 However, in families where violence has occurred and the parents are separated, child visits with a non-custodial parent can be stressful.

-Safe Visitation services are provided by trained staff to ensure children have a positive experience visiting with their parent.
+- Safe Visitation services are provided to families living in Northwestern Alberta within our secure facility in Grande Prairie.
+The trained staff ensures all child(ren) have a positive experience while visiting their parent.

-- Before and after the visit, the agency staff can assist family members in accessing specialized services, such as counselling and parenting support
+- Before and after the visit, staff can assist family members in accessing specialized services, such as counseling and parenting support.

 - Saturday: 9am-5pm

 - A court order is required for the non-custodial parent to have the opportunity to rebuild or maintain a health and meaningful relationships with the child(ren).

 - Each parent is required to complete all documentation, including an initial face-to-face to assess the eligibility for the program.